N4GBK Op: Bill Happy Radio!

 First licensed in 1963 as WN4POP.

 Member ARRL, QCWA and the Society of Broadcast Engineers (SBE).
 FCC 1st Phone in 1971.
 Full time broadcast engineer for about 10 years followed by a 30 year career in civil service with the US Government.
 Retired in 2013 as an Electronics Equipment Specialist (civilian) with the US Coast Guard.
-Worked in avionics support with the Coast Guard search and rescue helicopters and airplanes.
+Worked in avionics engineering support with the Coast Guard search and rescue helicopters and airplanes.

 I'm in Perquimans County, North Carolina in the rural community of Belvidere in the Northeast part of the state.